 Council Operations: The operations of the Council have undergone subtle changes during the 1990's.
 Meetings are now limited to regular ALA conference dates; the 12-member Council no longer relies upon participating libraries for input; a publicity subcommittee has been established in order to further recognition and use of the Notable Book designation; and, Literary Tastes, an author event and book signing that takes place at the ALA Annual Conference.
 The Council enjoys enthusiastic support of most major publishers in providing review copies of books for Council members and in providing expenses for authors invited to participate in the events.

 In 1991 the Notable Books Council came under the aegis of Collection Development and Evaluation Section (CODES) following the restructuring of RASD (now RUSA).
 The Council reports to the Chair of CODES rather than directly to the Division President or RUSA Executive Director.

 Submission: The Notable Books Council considers titles based on stellar reviews published in standard library reviewing sources and other authoritative sources.
 While unsolicited titles will be accepted, the committee is under no obligation to consider them.
-For further information, please contact the Committee Chair.
-The current Chair can be contacted at kjphenix "at" gmail.com.
+For further information, please contact the Committee Chair, Elizabeth Kirchhofffirstname.lastname@example.org.